dafny-lang/libraries/src/dafny/Results.md

 ### Outcome

-`Outcome` is a variation on these boxed types in which we mostly just care whether the operations succeeded or failed.
+`Outcome` is a variation on these types in which we mostly just care whether the operations succeeded or failed.
 It has no place to carry a value, just information about the error.

 This datatype is most useful when used with methods with multiple return values.